Best Travel Gifts 2011

 Instead, gift-givers are embracing small luxuries that also serve a useful purpose.
 After all, travelers don’t need to sacrifice style for comfort or for price point.
 Delman leather flats make security checks and a long day’s sightseeing a breeze, while a faux-fur throw feels immediately indulgent.
 Lombardo, who traveled to Milan recently for Fashion Week and needed to hit the ground running, relied on Skullcandy’s sleek noise-isolating earbuds for the flight—they give the gift of sound sleep.

 We’ve got something for everyone on your list, however they roll, whether it’s with a step-through women’s urban bicycle, or a super-lightweight polycarbonate roll-aboard by Victorinox.
-You could even win that Victorinox for yourself when you enter our Holiday Gift Guide survey.

 And don’t forget any armchair travelers you know; transporting reads range from the cheeky Hints to Lady Travellers: At Home and Abroad—with tips and commentary expanded from the 1889 edition—to Paula Scher’s MAPS, a dreamy coffee-table book.